Siege of Cusco: Background

 Francisco Pizarro, Hernando's older brother, received chief rights of discovery and conquest in Peru, or New Castile, and the Governorship of the territory from King Charles I of Spain in the Capitulation of July 1529.
 Pizarro and his Spanish conquistadors invaded Peru and captured Atahualpa, the Sapa Inca, on November 16, 1532, at Cajamarca.
 The events at Cajamarca initiated the Spanish conquest of the Incas.
 The Spaniards later killed Atahualpa in July 1533, after deceptively acquiring a ransom of over 39000 lb of gold and silver for his release.
 Atahualpa's death exacerbated pre-existing dynastic rivalries for the Inca throne and plunged the Incas into a state of disorder and disunity.
-Francisco Pizarro installed Tupac Hualpa, one of Atahualpa's brothers and rivals, in September 1533, as the Inca in an attempt to legalistically recognize indigenous lineage and subordinate the Incas under Spanish authority.
-Chalcuchima, a leader of Atahualpa's remnant loyalist troops killed Tupac Hualpa at Jauja.
-Francisco Pizarro replaced Tupac Hualpa with Manco Inca, another one of Atahualpa's brothers, and son of the last truly unified Inca King, Huayna Capac.
-Pizarro first met Manco Inca on the initial Spanish march to secure Cusco, and Pizarro's decision to emplace Manco Inca as king stemmed from the Spaniard's desire to continue and perpetuate Inca internal discord.
+Francisco Pizarro installed Tupac Hualpa, one of Atahualpa's brothers and rivals, in September 1533, as Sapa Inca in an attempt to legally recognize indigenous lineage and subordinate the Incas under Spanish authority.
+Chalcuchima, a leader of Atahualpa's remnant loyalist troops, killed Tupac Hualpa at Jauja.
+Francisco Pizarro replaced Tupac Hualpa with Manco Inca, another one of Atahualpa's brothers, and son of the last truly unified Inca ruler, Huayna Capac.
+Pizarro first met Manco Inca on the initial Spanish march to secure Cusco, and Pizarro's decision to install Manco Inca as ruler stemmed from the Spaniard's desire to continue and perpetuate Inca internal discord.

 Manco decided to join the Spanish side in hopes of strengthening his position in the dynastic struggle against survivors of the Atahualpa loyalist faction.
 A Spanish expedition led by Francisco Pizarro had captured the Inca capital of Cusco on November 15, 1533 after defeating an Inca army headed by general Quisquis.
 The following month, the conquistadors supported the official coronation of Manco Inca as Inca emperor to facilitate Spanish control over the Inca empire.
 Real power rested with the Spaniards and they frequently humiliated Manco when Juan Pizarro and Gonzalo Pizarro, two of Francisco's younger brothers, controlled the city.
 Juan Pizarro imprisoned Manco after he attempted an escape in November 1535.
 Hernando Pizarro assumed control of Cusco after returning from Spain and hoping to improve relations with Manco, for both personal and Spanish interests, released the Inca leader from confinement in January 1536.
 Manco remained under Spanish supervision but achieved greater freedom of movement.
 Manco Inca left Cusco on April 18, 1536 after securing Hernando Pizarro's approval to conduct religious ceremonial activities in the Yucay Valley and return with gold.
 Instead, Manco went to Lares and conducted a meeting with Inca military chiefs and warriors, over ceremonial chicha, to discuss and finalize siege and rebellion plans.